A military veteran designed mindfulness-based training to assist those in extreme stress environments.

 Elizabeth Stanley, Ph.D., has taught resilience concepts and skills to thousands in high-stress environments.

 It doesn't take survey results to understand health care workers are in stressful occupations and need ways to relieve stress.
 Understanding stress and knowing how to get relief is the difficult part.
 Elizabeth Stanley knows stress.
 She was on active duty with the U.S. Army, earned a B.A. from Yale, an MBA from MIT, and a Ph.D. in government from Harvard.
 Stanley experienced chronic stress and traumatic events during childhood and while on active duty; she was later diagnosed with PTSD.

 For years, Stanley suppressed stress, but its effects manifested as other health problems, including temporary blindness.
 After learning about the science of stress and finding ways to cope, Stanley created Mindfulness-based Mind Fitness Training (MMFT) to improve performance and enhance resilience for people who work in an extreme stress environment.
-Stanley is associate professor of security studies at Georgetown University and will be a keynote speaker at the Quality and Safety in Children's Health Conference March 9 to 11 in Kansas City.
+Stanley is associate professor of security studies at Georgetown University.

 Why is it important to address stress?
 High-stress professionals can have cultural habits that exacerbate stress and trauma.
 People get used to powering through—compartmentalizing emotions so they can function.
 My system went for one of the weakest links, my optic nerve, and I developed vision problems so severe I couldn't read or drive.
 That was my frying pan upside the head that it was time to learn a new way of being.